 We understand the advertising/marketing industry will reach its full potential with the experiences and talents of all.

 We are behind advancing gender equality in our agency, particularly in creative departments, addressing the loss of women across the career pipeline and the absence of women at a senior creative level.

 We commit to changing unequal gender representation across all creative disciplines (copy, art direction, design, film directors and creative technology).

 For clients looking for agencies committed to diversity, our badge is now championed by the:

 We believe the recruitment sector has a huge role to play in the diversity story.
 If your company would like to become ‘Creative Equals Certified’, please get in touch.
-We will give your staff unconscious bias training, plus coach in our six-point charter.
+There are two phases to this: we train in unconscious bias as we believe everyone has to understand why they make - and their clients make - the decisions they do.
+We will give your front-line staff unconscious bias training, plus coach in our seven-point charter.

 Recruiters who are signed up and trained in our charter:

 We believe equal representation starts on juries, on speaker panels and on awards shows.
 If you’re an industry body and you’re looking to establish an equal line up, we have a list of ferociously talented women who are more than willing to talk or judge on a huge variety of topics from creative technology to producing award-winning ideas.
 We also partner with various organisations to host events, like our popular ‘Masterclass’ series with BIMA.